Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/ApplyUniqueValuesWithAlternateSymbols/README.md

 ## How to use the sample

-From the UI, select one of the predetermined scales (1:2500, 1:7500 or 1:15000) to view the point symbology at that scale in different colors and geometries which is dependent on the scale.
-In addition to using the predetermined buttons, you can also manually zoom in an out of the map to see alternate symbols in action dynamically.
+Zoom in and out of the map to see alternate symbols at each scale.
+To go back to the initial viewpoint, press "Reset Viewpoint".

 ## How it works